-Please do not rely on your doctor to manage your diabetes for you it is your life and your disease only you can control it your doctor can help you with decisions and treatment options but can’t live the journey with you.
+Please do not rely on your doctor to manage your diabetes for you it is your life and your disease only you can control it, your doctor can help you with decisions and treatment options but the diabetes Journey is yours

 A number of self management programs are also available